| Since | 21.0 |

 Add Stretch Control

-When turned on, adds an abstract control at the tip control that allows you to adjust the stretch of the neck.
-See the spline rig component for an example.
+When turned on, adds a configuration parameter in the neck component’s menu that allows you to adjust the stretch of the neck:

 Type

-The type of curve to create from the CVs.
+The type of curve to create from the control points.

 Stretch

 Specifies whether to keep the length of the neck.
 When set to 0, the neck keeps its length.
-When set to 1, the neck stretches to follow the CV.
+When set to 1, the neck stretches to follow the tip control.

 Stretch Scale